FinaMunzi/HDB-resale-price-analysis/README.md

 ## Changes made from original data.
 ----------------------------------------------------------------------------

-•	Data cleaning – added year, region, and zone into the data.
+•	Data cleaning – added year, region, and zone into the data, corrected the error with #NA regions to the relevant region.

 •	Merged the list of storeys range from 18 list to 9 list.